almende/eve/java_configuration.md

         </td>
     </tr>
     <tr>
-        <td>context</td>
+        <td>state</td>
         <td>
-            Configuration for the context, used to persist the agents state.
+            Configuration for the state, used to persist data for an agent.
             An object containing parameters:

             <p></p>